 Our Core Timetable

 At Redmoor Academy we see literacy as being of vital importance to the academic progress and good self-esteem of our students.
-All teachers, in each subject area, place a high value on spoken communication skills and accuracy in written work.
-Furthermore, there are some exciting initiatives in place for encouraging our young people to read for information and, equally importantly, for pleasure.
-Those who are keen readers are automatically doing the best thing possible to improve their vocabulary, expression and spelling.
 Competency in literacy is the single biggest factor leading to academic success and future prosperity.

-There is a very useful resource for students and parents called ‘The Redmoor Read-More’.
+All students at Redmoor have a KS3 or KS4 suggested reading list.
 It is a very comprehensive list of recommended fiction for teenagers and includes books from many genres to suit all tastes.
-The Redmoor Read-More is regularly re-published to ensure it reflects the latest books.
+It is regularly re-published to ensure it reflects the latest books.
 It contains a simple guide to the complexity or suitability of the books for different types of readers.
-As an incentive to get reading, the booklet contains details of some reading challenges students can complete and the prizes they can win for their reading efforts.
+Details of this can be found in the Library information section of the website.

 High Achieving Students

 At Redmoor we provide a curriculum that challenges all students to help them reach their full potential.
 Through this, students develop vital skills that they need both in and outside of the classroom such as resilience, independence and confidence.
 High achieving students are identified at Redmoor not only through their prior attainment but also their ability and potential identified by teaching staff.
 Within lessons teachers ensure these identified students are stretched through the use of our knowledge organisers and implementing Rosenshine’s Principles of Instruction.
 All Key Stage 3 students can challenge themselves at home by using the Acceleration Through Depth page of their knowledge organiser.
 This has a number of tasks designed for each subject that will deepen students’ learning.